NimbleGen/bioinformatics/documentation/COMMAND_LINE_BUILD.md

 /bioinformatics/nimblegen_heatseq/target/nimblegen_heatseq-0.0.1-SNAPSHOT-<i>timestamp</i>-jar-with-dependencies.jar

 Where <i>timestamp</i> will be the date and time the .jar file was built.
-You can now run the jar file by calling:
+You can now run the HeatSeq application by calling:

 java -jar nimblegen_heatseq-0.0.1-SNAPSHOT-<i>timestamp</i>-jar-with-dependencies.jar